How to Identify and Track Your Personal Triggers

 Key takeaways

-• The most common trigger categories are stress, environment and weather, lifestyle, and illness or injury — but your triggers are unique to you
+• The most common triggers categories are stress, environment and lifestyle.
+Your triggers are unique to you.

 Living with eczema or psoriasis means learning your skin on a deeper level.
-Flares can feel random — but more often than not, there’s a pattern.
+Flares can feel random.
+More often than not, there is a pattern.
 And once you can see it, you have real power to change it.

-Tracking your triggers isn’t about adding more to your plate.
-It’s about gathering information that helps you and your care team make smarter decisions — so your treatment plan works harder for you.
+Tracking your triggers is not about adding more to your plate.
+It is about gathering information that helps you and your care team make smarter decisions so your treatment plan works better for you.

-Before you start tracking, it helps to know what you’re looking for.
+Before you start tracking, it helps to know what you are looking for.
 Most flares are linked to one or more of these four categories:

-• Stress is one of the most common — and most overlooked — triggers for both eczema and psoriasis.
-Emotional or physical stress can drive inflammation and worsen symptoms, sometimes without an obvious connection to a flare.
+• Stress.
+One of the most common and most overlooked triggers for both eczema and psoriasis.
+Emotional or physical stress drives inflammation and worsens symptoms, sometimes without an obvious connection to a flare.

-• Environment and weather play a bigger role than many people realize.
-Cold, dry air can strip moisture from the skin, while heat or sunburn can irritate the skin barrier.
+• Environment and weather.
+Cold, dry air strips moisture from the skin.
+Heat or sunburn irritates the skin barrier.
 For people with eczema, allergens like pet dander or pollen may also be a factor.

-• Lifestyle and diet can amplify inflammation, particularly in psoriasis.
-Alcohol, high-sugar foods, and heavily processed foods are common contributors.
-Some people with eczema also react to specific foods — though this varies from person to person.
+• Lifestyle and diet.
+Alcohol, high-sugar foods, and heavily processed foods can amplify inflammation, particularly in psoriasis.
+Some people with eczema also react to specific foods, though this varies from person to person.

 How to Start Tracking

 Tracking takes patience.
-Skin changes don’t happen overnight — it can take 4 to 6 weeks of consistency before clear patterns emerge.
+It takes 4 to 6 weeks of consistency before clear patterns emerge.
 Be patient with yourself and the process.
-A few more things that can help:

-• Consider allergy testing — If you suspect allergies are contributing to your flares, ask your care team about patch testing.
-It can help rule out contact reactions as an underlying trigger.
+• Consider allergy testing.
+If you suspect allergies are contributing to your flares, ask your care team about patch testing.
+It helps rule out contact reactions as an underlying trigger.

-• Don’t forget medications — Some medications can aggravate skin conditions.
+• Share your full medication list.
+Some medications aggravate skin conditions.
 Always share your full list of prescriptions and supplements with your care team so they have the complete picture.

-• Physical trauma counts — Scratching, scrubbing, bug bites, and small cuts can all trigger new flares — sometimes 10 to 20 days later.
+• Physical trauma counts.
+Scratching, scrubbing, bug bites, and small cuts can trigger new flares, sometimes 10 to 20 days later.
 Gentle handling of your skin every single day matters more than you might think.

 Not sure where to start with tracking?
-Your Zest care team can help you build a simple system that fits your life.
-Reach out anytime — we’re here to help you connect the dots.
+Your Zest care team helps you build a simple system that fits your life.
+Reach out anytime.

 The Skin Deep Summary

-Your triggers are unique to you — and finding them takes time, observation, and a little detective work.
+Your triggers are unique to you.
+Finding them takes time, observation, and a little detective work.
 But the payoff is real: fewer flares, a clearer picture of your skin, and a treatment plan that actually fits your life.

-The information you gather through tracking gives your Zest care team exactly what they need to fine-tune your plan over time — adjusting medications, recommending lifestyle changes, and helping you builds the kind of long-term strategy that puts you ahead of your flares, not just responding to them.
-Because managing your skin is a long game, and every insight gets you closer to lasting control.
+The information you gather through tracking gives your Zest care team exactly what they need to fine-tune your plan over time.
+Managing your skin is a long game.
+Every insight gets you closer to lasting control.

 Sources